 Next, I flipped – and pressed – the bindings up, and serged the side seams.
 (This way, I can fold the binding back over to finish it, and the side seam is enclosed in the binding.)

-In Amy’s tutorial about bindings, she shows the proper way to do them, folding the inside edge back up to the seam line so there are no raw edges exposed.
+In Amy’s tutorial about bindings, she shows the proper way to do them when sewing with knits, folding the inside edge back up to the seam line so there are no raw edges exposed.
 The way I did them here was just a little quicker (and a little less neat), since I didn’t refold the binding under and just trimmed off the excess instead.

 Here’s the finished product – I love how it turned out, and it fit Miss P quite well.
 She loved how comfy it was (I used cotton lycra fabric for the main fabric, accent panel, and bindings), and I love how sweet and springy it looks.
 Spring is still a ways off here, but I can dream, right? 🙂 The Evelyn pattern is a great way to use a small piece of fancy/custom/precious/leftover fabric for the accent panel, and would be cute just colorblocked with different solids as well.
 I’ll definitely be making more of these – I love the versatility of a pattern that I can use with both wovens and knits.

-Have fun, and remember, don’t fear the knits!
+Have fun, and remember, don’t fear sewing with knits!

 Latest posts by Rachel Ring (see all)